 Notice how the size of the waveguide does not change and instead, a reflection point is introduced at some point on the string, effectively splitting the waveguide in two.
 This is attempting to simulate a finger pressing on the string.

-To do this, we will implement a system similar to a scattering junction where energy is either reflected or transmitted at the junction of the string and the finger.
-A possible implementation for this is presented in Vesa Välimäki’s paper Discrete-Time Modeling of Acoustic Tubes Using Fractional Delay Filters.
+On top of being able to read at an arbitrary fractional point on the delay line, we will also need to be able to write into the delay line at a fractional point.
+To do this, we can use an algorithm presented in Vesa Välimäki’s paper Discrete-Time Modeling of Acoustic Tubes Using Fractional Delay Filters.
+While Välimäki is describing a way to implement a scattering junction, we can use the same system to implement our reflection point by changing some of the coefficients.
 Instead of using an allpass filter to interpolate the signal I have opted to use a simple linear interpolator.
 Since we want to be able to vary the position of the junction in real-time, we would need to perform extra work to avoid the transient that would be introduced by using an allpass interpolation.
 A method to eliminate these transients is presented in this paper by Vesa Välimäki, Timo I. Laakso and Jonathan MacKenzie.
 A C++ implementation can be found in libdsp.

 Here it is in action when the gate coefficient is set to 1: